tawashley/backstopjs-docker-playground/README.md

 ## Config

 `backstop.config.js` is the main config file.
 There are seperate config files for paths, scenarios and viewports in `backstop/config` directory.

+The base config is set to use Google's [Puppeteer](https://github.com/GoogleChrome/puppeteer) engine.